shailesh1729/tisp/book/metric_spaces/compact.md

 not be true.
 See {prf:ref}`ex-discrete-space-closed-bounded-not-compact` for an example of closed and bounded set (in discrete space) which is not compact.
+In fact, discrete space is a
+{prf:ref}`complete <res-ms-discrete-complete>` metric space.
+Yet, it has closed and bounded sets which are not compact.

 In the specific case of Euclidean spaces, all closed and bounded sets are compact too.